What is Creation Time?

 Over and above the foolish stewardship of land and resources, yet closely allied to it, is the crisis of values, and of spirituality; a twisted and self-deceptive view of ‘profit’.
 The whole Christian family now has an unprecedented opportunity and calling: to bring together mission, justice, stewardship, and study: to bring out of our ‘treasure’ the determinative priorities and values that are so different from those piloting Creation towards catastrophe.
 And above all, to take note of, and act on, and trust in, the worth we are given (each and all of us) in Christ.
 The worth and encouragement we may give to our neighbour, and our fellow creature, in partnership, rather than exploitation.
 May we cherish and be empowered by the knowledge of our enduring and transforming worth in the sight of God.
 Even if, until now, we have indeed pursued ‘worthless things’.

-You can download all the resources as a complete set or by individual weeks below.
+You can download all the resources as individual weeks or as a complete set.

 Our writers are drawn from a variety of church backgrounds and pastoral contexts, so do not expect that they all speak with one voice or perspective.
 We all share, as Pope Francis as said, a ‘Common Home’, and offer this work in trust that there is no one whose contribution is not vital to the healing partnership of Christ with God’s Creation.
 The God of the Bible’s tendency, observable in these readings, to ‘bring the baddies on board’ should steer us to a conciliatory approach, rather than a blame-game, fruitless denial of the crisis, or a complacent acceptance of the principles, whilst reserving exceptions for ourselves.
 The bottom line, is the love for your neighbour, as yourself.